ahmedb24/game-day-alerts/README.md

 2. Create a test event to simulate execution.
 3. Run the function and check CloudWatch Logs for errors.
 4. Verify that SMS notifications are sent to the subscribed users.

-### **What We Learned**
-1. Designing a notification system with AWS SNS and Lambda.
-2. Securing AWS services with least privilege IAM policies.
-3. Automating workflows using EventBridge.
-4. Integrating external APIs into cloud-based workflows.

 ### **Future Enhancements**